Basic Vaccines Needed for Cats

 - Feline Herpes Virus.
 Feline herpes is also known as rhinotracheitis.
 This causes upper respiratory signs in cats, such as a watery nose and eyes.
 These signs can progress to more severe airway problems.

 - Calicivirus.
 Calicivirus is a highly contagious virus that also is responsible for many upper respiratory diseases seen in cats.
-Not only does this disease cause sneezing and discharge from the eyes and nose, but it also causes lesions in your cat’s mouth.
+This disease causes sneezing and discharge from the eyes and nose.
+It also causes lesions in your cat’s mouth.
 Sometimes calicivirus can be deadly.

 - Rabies Vaccine.
 A rabies vaccine is required at least every 1 to 3 years, depending on your local laws.
 Rabies is a deadly virus that is transmitted via bite wounds from infected animals to a healthy animal.
 Unfortunately, there is no cure for rabies and is always fatal.

 How often does my Cat need Vaccines?